graceh3/sustainably/README.md

 - <i>Get more data.</i>
     - Scrape more bag images from other ethical sources (like consignment shops) and conduct more research into ethical brands (like nanushka)
 - <i>Refine model.</i>
-    - Customize pre-trained models (VGG16 and/or RESNET50) by freezing lower layers and training upper layers with bag images to have model predict different bag types (shoulder bag, tote bag, clutch, backpack, bum bag); extract features from this model to calculate minkowski distances
+    - Customize pre-trained models (VGG16 and/or RESNET50) by freezing lower layers and training upper layers with bag images to have model predict different bag types (shoulder bag, tote bag, clutch, backpack, bum bag); extract features from this model to find similar handbags by calculating minkowski distances
 - <i>Expand product line.</i>
     - Apply same model/methodology for shoes and clothing.